Avior Airlines: History

 Founded by Jorge Luis Añez Dager and Rafael Ciarcia Walo, the airline was established as Avior Express, and started operations on June 30, 1995, initially using a single five-seat Cessna Skymaster for charter flights to Margarita Island and Canaima.
 It is fully owned by Jorge Añez Dager.

 In 2009, Avior Airlines entered a temporary bankruptcy crisis, leading to the suspension of most of its routes as well as the sale of all of their 12 Beechcraft 1900D.

 For 2012, Avior Airlines announced the creation of a new subsidiary, Avior Regional, that would cover the old routes suspended in 2009, as well as the purchase of 4 Boeing 737-400s for international flights.
-In 2013, the first of them arrived, as did the first Fokker 50 intended for Avior Regional.
-Due to delays in the process of getting the new airline certified by the National Institute of Civil Aviation, the Fokker 50 were employed by the parent company until mid-2015, when they were transferred to Avior Regional's fleet.
+In 2013, the first of the 737s arrived, as did the first Fokker 50 intended for Avior Regional.
+Due to delays in the process of getting the new airline certified by the National Institute of Civil Aviation, the Fokker 50s were employed by the parent company until mid-2015, when they were transferred to Avior Regional's fleet.

 In 2015, Avior started an ambitious process of expanding its fleet and destinations, intending to encourage Venezuelan air connectivity, as a result of the reduction of flights from foreign airlines to the country.

 On December 3, 2017, Avior was added to the list of airlines banned in the European Union, due to failing to meet the EU's safety requirements.